pedro-ca/Inventory-Control-Console2/README.md

-# Inventory-Control-Console2
+# Inventory-Control-Console
-A second version of a second version of the already existing InventoryControl app for administration of equipments and maintance calls lol
+A console only version of the already existing InventoryControl app for administration of equipments and maintance calls.